palubad/LC-SLIAC/README.md

 # Local incidence angle correction LC-SLIAC for forests in Google Earth Engine
-repository for the article in Remote Sensing: Paluba et al. (2021)

-This code repository is an attachment for the article "Land cover-specific local incidence angle correction: an approach for time series analysis of forest ecosystems".
+This code repository is an attachment for the article in Remote Sensing: Paluba et al. (2021): "Land cover-specific local incidence angle correction: an approach for time series analysis of forest ecosystems".
 The repository contains a folder "javascript_codes" where you can find:
   - A JavaScript Google Earth Engine (GEE) function "LIA_Correction_Function_for_GEE.js" to create a SAR image collection where bands have been corrected for effects of terrain
   - A JavaScript GEE example usage of the function "LIA_Correction_Example.js"